News Archives | Accredited Investor Leads

 For more information please visit our mother site at Salesleads.tv

-This week in Washington DC the Securities and Exchange Commission will host a compliance event for broker dealers.
+This week in Washington DC the Securities and Exchange Commission will host a national compliance event for broker dealers.
 The April 9th event is part of an SEC outreach program.
 The event is free to attend and will provide broker dealers with an opportunity to meet industry peers, learn best practices, and further their education regarding SEC and FINRA regulations.
 It will be held at the SEC headquarters at 100 F Street NE in Washington DC.

 The broker dealer industry has changed significantly and will continue to do so.
 With Congress looking for additional ways to regulate broker dealers, and financial service providers, it is important for industry executives to stay informed and incorporate changes into their daily operations.
 This event is supposed to provides information, ideas, and tips for how to stay in compliance and mitigate exposure to risk.